This guide defines key terms related to BlockMark Registry's webhook system, helping you understand and configure webhooks effectively.

 Name: A descriptive name to identify the webhook group.

-Webhooks: The specific webhooks you want to receive, along with any related objects (e.g., certification schemes) to filter events.
+Webhooks: The specific webhooks you want to receive, along with the related objects (certification schemes or watchlists) that filter events.

 Webhook groups are managed in the Webhooks section of the Organisation Settings page.
 Each group has a menu with the following actions: